Hennamaria07/Question_Bank/Bug.md

-## Bug Fix — Button Double Click Not Detecting
+# Bug Fix — Image Not Rotating
 ## Task

-Fix the bug so double-clicking the button shows an alert.
+Fix the bug so clicking the button rotates the image by 45 degrees each time.

 ## Buggy Code
 ```html